Octagon house: Fowler's Folly

 To quote Fowler "...those studies which have eventuated in this work were instituted primarily in order to erect this very house".
 Construction began in 1848, the same year his book was first published, and took five years to complete.
 The house was large, 42 feet to each side of the octagon or 100 feet across, and built on a hilltop overlooking the Hudson River, where it could be seen for miles around.
 Fowler removed the top of the hill to create a level site and to provide material for his "gravel walls".
 This grand residence had four huge reception rooms which could be interconnected depending on the size of event, allegedly 60 rooms (counting small dressing rooms as well as proper rooms) and a glazed cupola rising to 70 feet above ground.
 Fowler's favorite writing room was an internal room on the third floor, lit only from the cupola via a fanlight over the door.
 The house had no central staircase, so visitors entered one of the main rooms through a small lobby, while family and staff used the basement entrance.
 There are verandas all round the house at first-, second- and third-floor levels, linked by two outside stairs.

 The financial panic of 1857 led Fowler to rent out the house, which subsequently went through a series of owners.
 Fowler's Folly fell into disrepair, and finally - condemned as a public hazard - it was dynamited in 1897 by Fred C. Haight, demolition engineer for the city of Fishkill.

 Surviving examples

 Estimates vary but hundreds of these Victorian-era homes are still standing across the United States and Canada.
 One estimate puts the number at 2,077.
 Even in their heyday, octagon houses were never mainstream.

 The largest remaining octagon homes in the United States are Longwood in Natchez, Mississippi and the Octagon House in Watertown, Wisconsin.
 Both homes are open to the public.
 In Eastern Washington state one still sits where it was moved to in 1993 to Bridgeport, near the Columbia River.

-Fowler was influential, but not the only proponent of octagonal houses and other structures.
-There are also octagonal barns, schoolhouses, churches, and in Canada, octagonal "dead houses".